 On the other hand, the requests of practitioners often significantly restrict the freedom of the pedagogical process, imposing an excess of applied disciplines.
 In addition, representatives of strong and developed industries (for example, state corporations, oil companies, military industrial complex) can form a clear personnel request for the future, while industries with a predominance of small and medium-sized businesses remain at risk.

 So far, the academic community is not too happy to introduce "practitioners" into the educational process, and business, for its part, is not rushing to invest in education.
-For additional motivation, the Ministry of Economics has prepared amendments to the legislation, thanks to which financial cooperation with educational institutions will allow companies to receive benefits on income tax.
-It is supposed that this will help to strengthen the endowment funds, the classic example of which is considered to be Nobel: the funds raised from the sale of Alfred Nobel's property were invested in securities, and the scholars are awarded with per cent of the profits.
+For additional motivation, the Ministry of Economy has prepared amendments to the legislation, thanks to which financial cooperation with educational institutions will allow companies to receive benefits on income tax.
+It is supposed that this will help to strengthen the endowment funds, the classic example of which is considered to be Nobel: the funds obtained from the sale of Alfred Nobel's property were invested in securities, and the scholars are awarded with per cent of the profits.
 That is, in the case of education, an institution of higher learning or a school does not receive a donation in its pure form, but proceeds from the funds issued by donors that are managed by a company.

 To date, only a few dozen Russian universities have endowments, the aggregate volume of which is estimated at 20 billion rubles.
 The Institute of Donations and Investments in the country is formed simultaneously with the restructuring of the education system, that is, wary.